 .
 Surrounding ourselves with greenery allow us to:

-So with nothing to lose and everything to gain by adding plants to your home or office, where to start?
-Well the following 10 house plants have been shown to purify the air and should help improve your physical and mental wellbeing as well as decorate your home.
+So, with nothing to lose and everything to gain by adding plants to your home or office, where should you start?
+The following 10 house plants have been shown to purify the air and should help improve your physical and mental wellbeing as well as decorate your home.

 The juice from this ancient plant has been used around the world for thousands of years to relieve pain, digestive ailments, heal burns and improve skin.
 It also helps purify the air of harmful chemicals.
 Aloe is a good alarm because when the level of chemicals becomes too high, brown patches will appear on its leaves, indicating it might be time to take action.

-Not only does this house plant favourite clean the air of trace amounts of xylene and formaldehyde from tobacco smoke, vehicle pollution and synthetic fabrics, it is also really easy to grow!
+Not only does this house plant favourite clean the air of trace amounts of xylene and formaldehyde from tobacco smoke, vehicle pollution and synthetic fabrics, it’s also really easy to grow!

-This beautiful ivy grows well indoors and cleans the air of a number of toxic agents found in today’s air.
+This beautiful ivy grows well indoors and cleans the air of several toxic agents found in today’s air.
 The one thing to note is, English Ivy needs a lot of light to grow successfully indoors so make sure you place it in a sunny position in your home or office.

 The usual advice is to keep house plants out of the bedroom because most plants release carbon dioxide at night, not so great when you are trying to get a good night’s sleep.
 But not so with the snake plant, this plant works in reverse and releases oxygen at night so this is one plant that will boost the oxygen levels in your bedroom as you sleep.

 Another heavy hitter when it comes to purification of the air, this colourful addition to any home comes in a variety of colours.
-No matter what the colour scheme in your home you are likely to find one that fits in perfectly.
+No matter what the colour scheme in your home, you’re likely to find one that fits in perfectly.